Gina Luria Walker: Intent

+The New Historia Website, thenewhistoria.org

+A screenshot of thenewhistoria.org homepage.

-To create an entirely new approach to feminist history, in 2018 Walker began enlisting scholars for important female figures throughout history in an attempt to capture their work and reinvigorate their narratives to prevent women from "just being stirred."
+In 2018, to create an entirely new approach to feminist history, Walker began enlisting specialist scholars to examine important female figures throughout history and prevent women from "just being stirred in."
 As an easily navigable website, also referred to as "a Wikipedia for significant yet unseen women," The New Historia calls for accuracy and accountability in imagining undiscovered women.
 Walker's efforts intend to uncover buried women by making their work public and easily accessible.

-Users can explore a collection of all-female historical figures to explore each woman's work, publications, and networks of relationships.
+The New Historia was launched online by LopezLab in March 2022.

+The New Historia Design and Content

+Since its inception, thenewhistoria.org has published over 100 comprehensive profiles of trailblazing women—from Enheduanna, the first named author in history, to Vinnette Carroll, the first Black female Broadway director and Tony Award nominee.
+The website also includes more than 60 editorials and an "Emerging Voices" section featuring the work of Walker's students.

+Users can access a collection of all-female historical figures to explore each woman's work, publications, and networks of relationships in a format known as the "schema."
+The schema presents subjects through a feminist lens, understanding that women "have never been part of the established cultures of learning."
+The schema format accommodates the nuance of a woman's life, presenting a well-rounded depiction of her transformations, contemporaneous networks, and controversies, among other subsections.
+Unlike the encyclopedia format, which finalizes information on a historic figure, the schema understands knowledge as an ongoing quest, especially in the realm of underrepresented women.
 Instead of historical data about women being relegated to a handful of written pages––where it risks being lost, yet again, in the traditional historical narrative––users step inside the data, into a new dimension of learning and knowing historical women.
 A searchable digital archive connects modern women with their mostly unknown foremothers who were female groundbreakers of the past.

-The project is set to launch in March 2022.
+Lisa Metcalfe, Gina Luria Walker, and TracyAnn Williams at a 2025 New Historia Salon.